-I went to a fast food restaurant for dinner the other night.
+I went to a fast food restaurant for dinner some time ago.
 The guy ahead of me had just come home from Afghanistan.
 He was buying dinner for his son and himself.
 The total came to over $20.
 He didn’t have enough.
 They said they would give him a 10% military discount.
 Still not enough.
-He started deducting his order until he could afford it.
+He started taking away food from his order until he could afford it.

 Then I saw a man who had heard this haggling hand him $100 bill and say, “Thanks for your service.”